Robot-Inventor/shadowban-scanner/README.md

 ## Privacy Policy

 This extension performs all processing on the user's computer.
 No data is transmitted to an external server.
-There is no attempt to access internal APIs by obtaining the user's credentials without their permission, as is the case with some extensions.
+There is no attempt to access Twitter's internal APIs by obtaining the user's credentials without their permission, as is the case with some extensions.

 ## License